-- Teachers can place an order for their tasks through the Google Form provided by the Department of Student Assessment, and the relevant materials will be delivered to schools by September 25th.
-The dates for ordering Fall BOY assessments are August 29- September 2, 2016.
-The dates for ordering Spring EOY assessments are March 20- March 31, 2017. - 2) Teachers can download the task documents from the REACH PT page of the Knowledge Center and print the necessary materials independently.
+- Teachers can place an order for their tasks through the Google Form provided by the Department of Student Assessment, and the relevant materials will be delivered to schools.
+The dates for ordering Fall BOY assessments are August 21 - September 1, 2017.
+Spring dates will be announced. - 2) Teachers can download the task documents from the REACH PT page of the Knowledge Center and print the necessary materials independently.